 Each user is represented by a profile in Kypeless.
 Your profile is a file on your PC.
 Pretty simple, eh?

 Your profile is your everything - it contains your identity validation key (private-key), your contact list with their identity validation keys (public-keys), your name, and other sensitive info.

 Since profile is so important, it is password protected.
 You must read the security notice about keeping your profile secure.

-Kypeless uses asymmetric encryption for personality verification, and your profile acts as a keyring for your private-key and your friend public-keys.
+Kypeless uses asymmetric encryption for authentication, and your profile acts as a keyring for your private-key and your friends' public-keys.

 While communicating, Kypeless takes care of two things: 1) Verifying the adressate's personality; 2) Transmitting the information securely.

 The Kypeless does the second thing, and you, being a user, no dot need to worry about it.
 But you must be very careful about the first one.

 Kypeless needs to 'get aknowledge' about people whom you are going to communicate, so it can verify their identity while

 establishing connection.
 After connection is established, the data can be transfered between you and the remote peer.

 This is done by importing tiny .kyc PubInfo files - some kind of contact 'visitcards' (containing user public-keys and addresses).